elifesciences-publications/anisotropy/README.md

 Finally, all of the anisotropy metrics are saved to the structured array `FinalResults` and saved.
 With the example data provided on GitLab, the workspace saved is `U2OS_C32_SpatioTemporalAnalysis.mat`.

 #### Step 6 - Plot the results
+Finally, we used `PLOT_SpatioTemporalAnalysisResults_v4.m` to plot and visualize the results for each individual data set and similar code to overlay results from multiple different samples.
+The code will generate 27 sub-plots per cell line / condition and these are save as 2 PDF files in the directory `QC_Plots`.
+Please see these two plots:
 ![Plot1](https://gitlab.com/anders.sejr.hansen/anisotropy/blob/master/QC_Plots/U2OS_C32_Halo-hCTCF___HMMfirst_Plot1.pdf)
+and
 ![Plot2](https://gitlab.com/anders.sejr.hansen/anisotropy/blob/master/QC_Plots/U2OS_C32_Halo-hCTCF___HMMfirst_Plot2.pdf)

 #### Issues